 Welcome to Adolescent Medicine!
 On this rotation, you will get exposure to our adolescent population and rotate through various clinics under the supervision of adolescent medicine certified physicians.
 You will also get clinical exposure to U of C’s Mobile Van and specialty ID clinics.

-- Resident rotation director: Nancy Fritz, MD
+- Resident rotation director: The Chiefs (temporarily)

 Before Your Rotation

 - Review the Goals and Objectives

 - Review all readings for the rotation on Box (link here)